spec-first/connexion/docs/index.rst

 =====================================

-Connexion is a framework on top of Flask_ that automagically handles HTTP requests based on `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
+Connexion is a framework on top of Flask_ that automagically handles HTTP requests based on either the `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) or the `OpenAPI 3.0 Specification`_.
 Connexion allows you to write a Swagger specification and then maps the endpoints to your Python functions.
 This is what makes it unique from other tools that generate the specification based on your Python